nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Sorting by `Name` sorts the tasks in a lexicographical order (ignoring-case) (i.e. A task with the task name "a" will be placed on top of a different task with the task name"B").
-* Sorting by `Status_and_deadline` puts the tasks that are not done and have the earliest deadlines on top and tasks done and have the furthest deadlines below.
+* Sorting by `Status_and_deadline` puts the tasks that are not done and have the earliest deadlines on top and tasks done and have the furthest deadlines below.<br>
+(i.e. The tasks will be sorted in the order:
-(i.e. Not done and earliest deadline > Not done and latest deadline > Done and earliest deadline > Not Done and latest deadline)
+Not done and earliest deadline > Not done and latest deadline > Done and earliest deadline > Not Done and latest deadline)

+### Sorting a order: `sort_order` / `sort_o`

+Syntax: `sort_order [c/CRITERIA]`

+* Sorts all the orders according to a criteria.
+* Criteria available are: `Time_added`, `Deadline`, `Status`, `Name` and `Status_and_deadline`.
+* Criteria is case-insensitive (i.e. `time_added`, `TIME_ADDED` `Time_Added` are all valid).
+* The default criteria (when no criteria is specified) is `Status_and_deadline`.

+* Sorting by `Time_added` puts the orders added first at the top and tasks added later below.
+* Sorting by `Deadline` puts the orders with the earlier deadlines on the top of tasks with further deadlines.
+* Sorting by `Status` puts the orders in the order of "Not Delivered" > "In Progress" > "Delivered" (with orders that are "Not Delivered" placed on top).
+* Sorting by `Name` sorts the orders in a lexicographical order (ignoring-case) (i.e. A order with the order name "a" will be placed on top of a different order with the order name "B").
+* Sorting by `Status_and_deadline` first sorts the orders using their status and then sort them with deadlines.<br>
+  (i.e. The orders will first be sorted in the order of: Not delivered > In progress > Delivered,<br>
+  then, among orders of the same status, they will be sorted in the order of: earliest deadline to furthest deadline)

+# Switch

 ### Switching tabs: `tab`